moebiussurfing/ofxSurfingImGui/README.md

 This is a helper for tweaking your Themes: testings sizes, layout, and colors, and alternate fonts.

-Notice that you need to export the new modified theme code trhought the clipboard and to paste to a new function/theme manually.
+Notice that you need to export the newly modified theme code through the clipboard and paste it to a new function/theme manually.
 There's not an automatic-fully-functional, save preset/load theme designer!
 ![image](/docs/2_4_Layout_ThemeEditor.PNG?raw=true "image")
   </p>